QuentinTournier40/AnimationFreeCAD/README.md

 This FreeCAD module allows users to animate any object easily through visual scripting Nodes using [PyFlow](https://github.com/wonderworks-software/PyFlow).

-Documentation can be found at `~AnimationFreeCAD/docs/guide`
+Documentation can be found at `{Your FreeCAD installation folder}/AnimationFreeCAD/docs/guide`

 This module use a modified version of PyFlow